hatchjaw/faust-ddsp/README.md

 ![](./images/diff-backpropFC.svg)

-The internal workings of this involves using chain rules and routing mechanisms to appropriately route the gradients:
+The internal workings of this involves using chain rule and routing mechanisms to appropriately route the gradients:

 ![](./images/diff-chainRule.svg)

 This does backpropagation of the entire neural network -- but we internally do backpropagation layer by layer (i.e. FC by FC).
-It ignores the last layer, since the loss function automatically provides the gradients for backprop.
+It ignores the last layer, since the loss function automatically provides the correct gradients for backprop.
 The rest of the layers use this algorithm recursively.

 #### Gradient Averaging
 Each neuron in an FC tends to produce a duplicate of the input gradients i.e. in this figure, each neuron produces input gradients (apart from the other 3 gradients):